 IRA Charitable Rollover

-Use the IRA Charitable Rollover to give more for less
+Use a qualified charitable distribution (QCD) from your IRA (aka an IRA Charitable Rollover) to give more for less

 If you are at age 70½ or older, and are the owner of a Traditional IRA (or inherited Traditional IRA), and do not need all or part of your required minimum distribution, you can make tax-free IRA contributions directly to qualified public charities, such as Williams.